pengzhanbo/vite-plugin-mock-dev-server/docs/en/guide/usage.md

 })
 ```

-## Step2: Configure `server.proxy`
+## Step3: Configure Proxy Rules

-The plugin directly reads the request path prefix configured in `server.proxy` as the matching path for request interception.
+The plugin automatically reads the path prefix configured in `server.proxy` in `vite.config.js` as the matching condition for request interception.

-In general scenarios, when configuring the `server.proxy` proxy forwarding configuration in the development environment, it directly forwards to the development environment address of the backend service.
-When the backend service has not completed the interface development but has provided the interface documentation, we only need to mock this part of the interface to enable parallel development of the frontend interface integration process.
-Therefore, this plugin directly reads the `server.proxy` configuration to reduce the complexity of plugin configuration.
+This design stems from common development scenarios:

+Usually, we configure proxies in the development environment to forward requests to the backend service address.
+However, when the backend interface is not yet completed but the documentation is provided, we can mock only these interfaces to achieve parallel development of frontend and backend.
+The plugin directly reuses the `server.proxy` configuration, eliminating the need for additional parameter configuration and simplifying the process:

 ``` ts [vite.config.{ts,js}]
 import { defineConfig } from 'vite'